Group Therapy Policy & Consent

 3. Members should not be drunk, nor they are allowed to take alcohol or take drugs before or after therapy;

-4. Members will aintain conduct that brings respect to fellow members' thoughts, emotions, or behavior.
+4. Members will maintain conduct that brings respect to fellow members' thoughts, emotions, or behavior.

 5. Members will refrain from having or beginning a relationship with a fellow member other than therapeutic while engaged in the session.